kamtoeddy/ivo/docs/v0.0.1/definitions/virtuals.md

 console.log(item1, item2); // { quantity: 100 } { quantity: 100 }
 ```

-> N.B: Virtual properties can only be accessed with their aliases outside of your schema.
-This is to say that virtual properties should not be accessed on [`operation contexts`](../life-cycles.md#the-operation-context) with their aliases

-Aliases are available on the `create` & `update` methods of your models
+> N.B: Do not try to access virtuals on the [`operation context`](../life-cycles.md#the-operation-context) with their aliases because they are not recognised there.
+Aliases only work when passed to the `create` & `update` methods of your models

 ## Sanitizer